stfc/cloud-docs/source/howto/CreateAHeatStack.rst

   heat_template_version: 2018-08-31

 Indicates that the Heat Template contains features which have been added and/or removed up to the Rocky release of OpenStack.
-For templates being used in the Train release of OpenStack, this template version is used.
+For templates being used in the current release of OpenStack used, this template version is used.

 A list of template versions can be found here: https://docs.openstack.org/heat/train/template_guide/hot_spec.html#heat-template-version